pratik6246/game/README.md

 ## Development server

-Go live in VScode and it will open in your difult browser .
+Go live in VScode and it will open in your default browser .
 The app will automatically reload if you change any of the source files.

 ## Further help